 Healthy Food Swaps

 I know what you’re thinking – you can buy a bag of frozen chips for £1 right?
 Yes, they literally are as cheap as chips, but by the same token you can buy a packet of sweet potatoes for the same price and make your own much healthier and lower fat version, with virtually no more effort, except maybe a bit of chopping.

 This is just one example, but I’m sure you can see where I’m going here – there really are healthy substitutes for every version of junk food imaginable, and it’s much easier to make these swaps when you know what you’re looking for.

-Swapping your every day foods for the foods on the list below will not only make you and your family healthier, but will also help you to discover new foods and different and exciting dishes.
-Tying new things keeps you tastes buds alive and sizzling, until in the end you will crave health food like you used to crave junk foods – this really does happen after you have broken the cycle of sugar addiction and naturally start listening to what your body needs.
+Swapping your every day foods for the foods on the list below, will not only make you and your family healthier, but will also help you to discover new foods and different and exciting dishes.
+Tying new things keeps you tastes buds alive and sizzling to the point where you will actually crave health foods like you used to crave junk foods.
+YES, this really does happen after you have broken your cycle of unhealthy food addiction and naturally start listening to what your body needs.

-Unless you’ve been living on another planet then you will be well aware of the damage that sugar and trans fats wreak on your body if eaten to excess and on a long term basis.
-We didn’t understand the true extent of this a few years ago – but now we do, yet so many are still over consume foods that can accelerate the aging process of the body on both the inside and out, and put the at much higher risk of disease and a shorter life span.
+Unless you’ve been living on another planet, then you will be well aware of the damage that sugar and trans fats wreak on your body if eaten to excess and on a long term basis.
+We didn’t understand the true extent of this a few years ago, but now we do; yet so many are still over consume foods that can accelerate the aging process of the body on both the inside and out, and put them at much higher risk of disease and a shorter life span.

 Breaking the Cycle of Binge Eating

 If I had an easy answer to this I’d be rich!
 But what I can say from my own experience, is when you feel a craving coming on there are to ways you can go depending on the type of person you are.